 The overall aim of the programme is to place the UK at the forefront of quantum computing and secure this strategically important technology for the UK.
 There are a number of strategic objectives involved in achieving this aim.

-- Develop software and algorithms for real quantum computing systems that will exploit the potential of this technology for academic, industrial and entrepreneurial users.
+Objective three: Develop software and algorithms for real QC systems that will exploit the potential of this technology for academic, industrial and entrepreneurial users.
+A portfolio of credible software and algorithms is produced and applied to real world challenges (e.g. logistics, drug discovery) with first demonstration in 2022 and further solutions built in 2023/24/25.

-- Identify the best options to pursue to realise both intermediate and fully scalable, fault tolerant general purpose quantum computers, such that by 2025 a credible roadmap towards the latter has been developed.
+Objective four: Identify the best options to pursue beyond 2025 that takes quantum computing technology past the NISQ computing system towards the realisation of both intermediate and fully scalable general-purpose quantum computers, such that by 2025 a credible roadmap towards the latter has been developed.

 The deliverables of this programme to achieve these objectives are: